Common tennis betting mistakes (and how to avoid them)

 - Track your own bias.
 Keep a log of bets by player to see if certain favorites are costing you money.

-Mistake #2: Blindly trusting favorites because "they should win"
+Mistake #2: blindly trusting favorites because "they should win"

 Favorites do win more often—but that doesn't mean they're good bets.
 The key question is always the same: Is the implied probability in the odds higher or lower than the true win probability?
 Over-betting overpriced favorites is one of the fastest ways to bleed a bankroll.